Tag: Resurrection Sunday

 The other cloth, though, was folded.
 There is no hurry to leave here.
 There is care implied with the folding (or rolling) of the cloth.
 Some commentators interpret this as if Jesus had “left the table” with plans to (referring to the Second Coming).
 The facecloth was usually used to tie closed the jaw of the deceased.

-It might be reading too much into it, but bear with me. and death had closed the mouth of God.
-Sin and death and silenced the of God.
+It might be reading too much into it, but bear with me.
+Sin and had closed the mouth of God.
+Sin and death and silenced the Word of God.
 The of God removed the cloth.
 The mouth of God was opened.
 The Word of God was released to change the world.

 Christ has died!
 Christ has Risen!
 Christ will come again!